Which is the Best VR Course for Developer Certification to Take Online?

 Udacity offers online learning for artificial intelligence, data science, programming, autonomous systems, and business.
 Professional certificates awarded through them are called nanodegrees, but students are welcome to take individual courses as well.
 Within the school of programming are specialized virtual reality courses on developing in Unity.

 When you apply for a nanodegree, students gain access to the related courses that you can complete on your own time.
-Rather than paying per month for access like in Coursera, Udacity’s nanodegrees are a one-time purchase for all course materials.
+Rather than paying per month for access like in Coursera and other MOOCs, Udacity’s nanodegrees are a one-time purchase for all course materials.
 The downside to this, and other video-based courses, is that technology like virtual reality is updating and improving faster than the videos can be produced.
 Most video-based courses, including those at Udacity, are outdated as a result.

 Students work at their own pace through videos and tutorials.
 Depending on the course, there may be feedback given on projects and assignments, but otherwise the student is completely independent and on their own.